gbmor/clinte/README.md

 **Note:** v1.0.0 used sqlite3, which presented some issues. v2.0.0 uses a json structure for posts, as this will be safer on a multi-user system.
-When upgrading from v1.0.0 to v2.0.0, you won't be able to save your posts without using a third-party tool to dump the `posts` table to json, and manually adjusting it to fit the expected format (which can be seen in the included `clinte.json`).
+When upgrading from v1.0.0 to v2.0.0, you won't be able to save the posts without using a third-party tool to dump the `posts` table to json, and manually adjusting it to fit the expected format (which can be seen in the included `clinte.json`).

-*If upgrading from v1.0.0 -> v2.0.0, do a fresh install.
+*If upgrading from v1.0.0 -> v2.0.0, do a fresh install, including removing the database directory `/usr/local/clinte`.
 The following applies to upgrading when already running at least v2.0.0*

 ```
 $ make update